dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 ### Disbursing / unstaking a neuron
 When a neuron is dissolved, i.e., its dissolve delay is zero, the neuron's controlling principal can instruct it to _disburse_ the neuron’s stake.
-This means that the staked ICP balance is transferred to a specified new ledger account and is liquid again.
+This means that the staked ICP balance is transferred to a specified ledger account and is liquid again.
 The following command can be used to disburse a neuron.
 ```
 type Disburse = record {